abiksingh/O-challenge-Backend/README.md

 To run the app the steps are given below:
 1. Type "npm install" command in the terminal to install all the dependencies.
 2. Type "npm run server" to run the API
+3. Make sure Node.js is installed and also mongoDB is installed and running locally in your computer.

 The App run on localhost:5000